ScaledMarkets/dabl/UserGuide/README.md

 # User Guide Table Of Contents

-[The Simplest Case: Print Hello Word](SimplestCase.md) So that you know the basic structure of a DABL specification.
+[The Simplest Case: Print Hello Word](SimplestCase.md) —So that you know the basic structure of a DABL specification.

 [Compiling a Source File](Compiling.md)
 So that you know how to make a task do things.